-Length scale parameter:
+Length scale parameter: 1

-Three-dimensional plots illustrating the data relationships for five different L/d ratios are presented in Figures 4(a) through 4(e).
-The maximum MSE and mean absolute error (MAE) from these trials are approximately 0 and 0.0018 respectively, indicating that the GPR model fits the training data well.
+Three-dimensional plots illustrating the data relationships for five different L/d ratios are presented in Figure 4.
+Each L/d layer represents predictions for 400 x 400 grid points along two axes.
+The maximum MSE and mean absolute error (MAE) of these trials are 1.25e-6 and 0.0006 respectively, indicating that the GPR model fits the training data well.

 The next step involves constructing a comprehensive four-dimensional model that incorporates all four variables simultaneously, using the optimal kernel hyperparameters identified in the three-dimensional trials.
-The respective MSE and MAE for the four-dimensional model are approximately 0 and 0.0006.
-To visualise the trained four-dimensional model, a combined three-dimensional plot for L/d values of 75, 30, and 10 is presented in Figure 4(f).
-It is noteworthy that the layer corresponding to L/d=30 represents a set of completely unseen data not included in the training dataset.
+The respective MSE and MAE for 10% testing data are 1.54e-6 and 0.0005.
+To visualise the trained four-dimensional model, a combined three-dimensional plot for various L/d values is presented in Figure 5.
+It is noteworthy that the layers corresponding to L/d values of 60, 35 and 20 represent completely unseen data not included in the training dataset.
+The smooth transitions in the inter-layer predictions confirm the model's capability to assess unseen data effectively.

-Figure 4 - Approximation of Rb using Gaussian Process Regression.
+Figure 4 - Approximation of Rb for various L/d values using Gaussian Process Regression.